kdgrocks/La-Bestia/README.md

-La-Bestia (The Beast)
+FunctionOptimizer
 =========
-La-Bestia is the beast of optimization.It has several optimization algorithms implemented in c#
+FunctionOptimizer is the beast of optimization.It has several optimization algorithms implemented in c#
 	- RandomFinder
 	- HillClimbing
 	- Stimulated Annealing